Axway/amplify-central/content/en/docs/connect_manage_environ/view_environments.md

 1. Click the **Endpoints** tab.
 2. Click the associated **Ellipsis** icon.
 3. Click **Edit Endpoint**.
 An *Endpoint Edit* wizard is displayed to assist with changing the stage of an endpoint.
-4. The wizard will also assist with setting the state of an endpoint.
+4. The wizard will also assist with setting the state of an endpoint:
    * None: No state set.
    * Design: Reserved for endpoints tied to a mockup service.
    * Experimental: API published for preliminary testing.
 It might not be feature complete and has bugs.